kaseyhagi/template/essays/ui_frameworks.md

 <input type="text" placeholder="Search..."><button type="button">Search</button>

 Here's your basic HTML input with a button.
 Looks quite outdated, doesn't it.
 We need to keep up with the rest of the web, and that doesn't mean adding modifications to your stylesheet.
 It means using a framework like Semantic UI.
+Using about just as much HTML would bring your site into this century.
 <div class="ui action input">
   <input type="text" placeholder="Search...">
   <button class="ui button">Search</button>